stimulusreflex/stimulus_reflex/docs/hello-world/setup.md

 StimulusReflex relies on [Stimulus](https://stimulus.hotwired.dev), an excellent library from the creators of Rails.
 You can easily install StimulusReflex to new and existing Rails 6+ projects.
 For Rails 5.2, see [here](/hello-world/setup#rails-5-2-support).

 ::: warning
-StimulusReflex requires Redis to be [installed and running](https://redis.io/topics/quickstart).
+StimulusReflex recommends to use [Redis](https://redis.io/topics/quickstart).
+Details on how to setup StimulusReflex without Redis are provided [here](/appendices/no-redis).
 :::

 The terminal commands below will ensure that both Stimulus and StimulusReflex are installed.
 It creates common files and an example to get you started.
 It also handles some of the configuration outlined below, **including enabling caching in your development environment**.
 (You can read more about why we enable caching [here](/appendices/deployment#session-storage).)